90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Did I forget anything?

-The subject line states exactly what we’ve described in the lines above.
+These subject lines state exactly what we’ve described in the lines above.

 It’s a simple question that asks the recipient to tell you if you’ve missed any points or if you forgot anything they think would be valuable and useful for the flow of your presentation in the future.